mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 > Great enlightenment about delusion is Buddhas;  ...

-You should know what delusion is; that is called Buddha.
+You should know what delusion is: that is called Buddha.
 Delusion is not something you should hate or keep away from.
-So you should have great enlightenment about delusion; then you become a [bodhisattva](glossary#bodhisattva).
+So you should have great enlightenment about delusion; then you become a bodhisattva.
 And then you can help, you can share.

-For instance, you always try to help, but people don’t accept you.
+For instance, [if] you always try to help, but people don’t accept you.
 This is [suffering](glossary#suffering).
 But suffering is okay...
-Not okay, but there is no other way.
+[Well,] not okay, but there is no other way.
 So, if the help is good, you have to consider again and again how to help people, all kinds of people, whatever happens, accepting or not accepting.
 Anyway you should continually consider carefully how to help.
 That is really delusion.
 Don’t you think so?
 It’s delusion, by which you suffer.
-But this is a bodhisattva.
+But this is [being] a bodhisattva.

 That delusion is really supported by enlightenment.
 That’s why the next sentence says,

 > great delusion about enlightenment is sentient beings.

 That is called *you*.
 Ordinary people.
-Ordinary people are persons who have attained ... really deeply ... what delusion is.
+Ordinary people are persons who have attained [...] really deeply [...] what delusion is.
 Then, this is called all sentient beings.

 #### 52:17

 > There are also those who attain enlightenment on top of enlightenment, and there are those who are further deluded in the midst of delusion.

 What you have to do is, you are always acting and helping all sentient beings as a Buddha.
-But on the other hand, you are [also] the [bodhisattvas](glossary#bodhisattva) who suffers a lot.
-So always you are doing [that] in the realm of delusion.
-But on the other hand, there is a great supporter there, called Buddha.
-So, who is helping people?
+But on the other hand, you are [also] the bodhisattva who suffers a lot.
+So you are always doing [that] in the realm of delusion, but on the other hand, there is a great supporter there called Buddha.
+So who is helping people?
 Buddha helps, in the realm of Buddhas.

 #### 53:10